jsatt/django-podcast-client/README.md

 then you can run `fab serve` to start the Django dev server, or `fab shell` to open the Django shell.

-Please make sure any pull requests are PEP8 compliant and pass pyflakes.
+Please make sure any pull requests are PEP8 compliant, pass pyflakes, and have complete test coverage.
 It's also preferable that an issue is opened and discussed before a pull request is merged.